Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 Include a clear subject line, two to three short paragraphs, and close with a question that makes it easy for them to say yes.

-To show how this works real time, let’s come up with a plan for the Data Gurus Podcast.
+To show how this works in real time, let’s come up with a plan for the Data Gurus Podcast.

 Step 1: Identify relevant industries and companies

-After uploading the podcast media kit, run this simple ChatGPT prompt to shave off research time;
+After uploading the podcast media kit, run this simple ChatGPT prompt to shave off research time.

 “What companies would be a good fit to sponsor the Data Gurus Podcast?”